horenbergerb/horenbergerb.github.io/_posts/2022-11-21-newtonslawofcooling.md

 custom_excerpt: |
   "...So Newton's logic was essentially "if the temperature change is $T_w - T_b$, then it stands to reason that the amount of heat exchanged is probably proportional."

-  Totally unrigorous, and yet, he pretty much nailed it...."
+  Totally unrigorous, and yet, he pretty much nailed it..."
 tag: blog
 ---